Battle of the Novgorodians with the Suzdalians: Legend of the icon

 The legend surrounding Ilya and the Icon of the Mother of God of the Sign probably survived in oral form for some time.
 It appears to have been first committed to writing during the archiepiscopate of Evfimy II (1429–1458), when he patronized the composition of the tale by Pachomius the Serb, a famous hagiographer of the period in the employ both of the Novgoodian archbishops but also of the grand princes and metropolitans in Moscow.
 After writing up several of the legends surrounding Ilya under Evfimii, Pachomius went off and worked at the Trinity Monastery of St. Sergius near Moscow; he returned to Novgorod during the archiepiscopate of Iona (1458–1470) and composed a life of Ilya in which the episode figured prominently.
-The tale was later included in the Books of Degrees compiled under Metropolitan Macarius of Moscow (who had been Archbishop of Novgorod prior to his metropolitanate.)
+The tale was later included in the Books of Degrees compiled under Metropolitan Macarius of Moscow, who had been the archbishop of Novgorod prior to his metropolitanate.

-In addition to the tales surrounding the event, Evfimii II also patronized the painting of an icon which shows three scenes from the episode: Ilya taking the icon from the Church of the Transfiguration, processing over the bridge with it, and displaying it on the city walls as the Novgorodians sallied out (led by military saints) to drive off the Suzdalians.
-A copy of this icon was painted in the sixteenth century as well.

-The Icon of the Mother of God of the Sign which Ilya brought to the Detinets in 1169, was long kept in the Church of the Transfiguration on Ilin Street.
-A new church (The Church of the Sign) was built next to it in the seventeenth century.
-It was kept in the Novgorod Museum during the Soviet period and is now on display in the Cathedral of Holy Wisdom in Novgorod.
-Archbishop Ilya's sarcophagus is also to be seen in the cathedral in the western gallery.